-The Company refinanced the existing OntarioCo loan and the new loan is a \$5 Million loan for a term of one year at an annual interest rate of 10 percent.
+The Company refinanced the existing OntarioCo loan and the new loan was a \$5 million loan for a term of one year at an annual interest rate of 10 percent.
 As part of the transaction the Company also acquired gross revenue royalties (2%) on the Second Portfolio for approximately 20 years.
 In addition, the royalty rate on the initial 49 roof top solar projects (the "Solar Project Portfolio") was increased to 2%.

 As of the date of acquisition of the Second Portfolio, OntarioCo owned and operated 57 roof-top and ground-mount solar projects (with an additional 3 projects in construction) in Ontario with a generation capacity of 22 MW.
 All the projects are contracted under 20-year Feed-In Tariff ("FIT") contracts with the Independent Electricity System Operator, a crown corporation owned by the government of Ontario.
-All operational projects with existing FIT contracts and all projects that have reached notice to proceed as defined by the Ontario government will continue to operate under the terms of their applicable FIT contracts until the end of those FIT contract lives.
+All operational projects with existing FIT contracts and all projects that have reached notice to proceed as defined by the Ontario government will continue to operate under the terms of their applicable FIT contracts until the end of those FIT contracts..

 In May 2021, the Company received from OntarioCo \$2,000,000 against the principal sum on the 2020-Loan and \$500,000 in interest accrued thereon.
-The remaining principal sum of \$3,000,000 owing to the Company was refinanced with interest rate and other terms of the loan remained unchanged and was repaid in two installments of \$1,000,000 and \$2,000,000 along with accrued interest, on August 15, 2021 and November 15, 2021 respectively.
+The remaining principal sum of \$3,000,000 owing to the Company was refinanced (with interest rate and other terms of the loan unchanged) and was repaid in two installments of \$1,000,000 and \$2,000,000 along with accrued interest, on August 15, 2021 and November 15, 2021 respectively.

-F. Scotian Windfields - Royalties on 40 MW of Operational Wind Projects - Nova Scotia, Canada
+B. Scotian Windfields - Royalties on 40 MW of Operational Wind Projects - Nova Scotia, Canada

-On February 6, 2020, the Company announced that it had acquired a portfolio of 12 gross revenue royalties (8%) on the Nova Scotia Wind Projects from Scotian Windfields for \$1.34 million.
+On February 6, 2020, the Company announced that it had acquired a portfolio of 12 gross revenue royalties (8%) on the Nova Scotia wind projects from Scotian Windfields for \$1.34 million.
 The Company also provided an interest-bearing senior secured loan to Scotian Windfields (the "SW Loan") of \$3.3 million dollars with a term of 3 years.

-The Nova Scotia Wind Projects were developed from 2013 to 2017 and have been operating for between 3 and 6 years.
-Scotian Windfields has a 20% working interest in Nova Scotia Wind Projects that have a generating capacity of 39.7 megawatts (MW) and are contracted under 20-year power purchase agreements with fixed electricity purchase prices from Nova Scotia Power Incorporated.
-The Nova Scotia Wind Projects generate approximately 132,000 megawatt hours (MWh) of clean energy per year.
+The Nova Scotia wind projects were developed from 2013 to 2017 and have been operating for between 3 and 6 years.
+Scotian Windfields has a 20% working interest in Nova Scotia wind projects that have a generating capacity of 39.7 megawatts (MW) and are contracted under 20-year power purchase agreements with fixed electricity purchase prices from Nova Scotia Power Incorporated.
+The Nova Scotia wind projects generate approximately 132,000 megawatt hours (MWh) of clean energy per year.

-In September 2021, the Company received an early and full repayment of its secured loan to Scotian Windfields and recognized a gain representing the difference between the proceeds from repayment of the secured loan and its carrying amount upon derecognition of the financial asset (SW Loan).
+In September 2021, the Company received an early and full repayment of the SW Loanand recognized a gain representing the difference between the proceeds from repayment of the SW Loan and its carrying amount upon derecognition of the financial asset (SW Loan).
 The Company continues to maintain its gross revenue royalties on Scotian Windfields' 12 operational wind projects.

-G. OntarioCo - Royalties on 49 Roof Top Solar Projects - Ontario, Canada
+A. OntarioCo - Royalties on 49 Roof Top Solar Projects - Ontario, Canada